From Spark to Shutdown, What Shop Fires Are Teaching Us About Modern Fire Risks

 In retail, fire risk rarely announces itself.
 It does not arrive with sirens or warning signs, it begins quietly.
 A charger left plugged in, a device placed on a counter, a battery reaching the end of its life cycle.
 On the surface, nothing out of the ordinary.
 Yet recent events, including widely shared footage from a Glasgow city centre fire, have highlighted just how quickly a seemingly minor incident can escalate into something far more serious.

+At the centre of that incident was a factor now common across high streets everywhere, lithium batteries.
 Over the past decade, lithium batteries have become embedded in the day to day operations of retail environments.
 From vape products and cordless tools to e-bikes, scooters and mobility aids, they’re now part of infrastructure and services many shops rely on.
-Their compact, efficient and powerful, but their risks are far greater.

-A professionally conducted fire risk assessment should therefore go beyond identifying ignition sources.
+A professionally conducted fire risk assessment should now go beyond identifying ignition sources.
 It should consider how modern risks, including lithium batteries, interact with the physical layout of the premises, how they are managed operationally and how assets are protected in a worst case scenario.

 The reality is that shop fires are no longer defined solely by traditional hazards.
 As technology evolves, so should the approach to safety.
 The Glasgow incident is not an isolated incident, it is part of a broader pattern across the retail sector.